jbcodeforce/kafka-studies/docs/FAQ.md

 ### What are a leader and follower in Kafka?

-Kafka creates partitions based on offset and consumer groups.
+Topic has 1 to many partition, which are append logs.
 Every partition in Kafka has a server that plays the role of **leader**.
-When replication is set in a topic, follower brokers will pull data from the leader to ensure the replication, up to the specified replication factor.
+When replication is set in a topic, follower brokers will pull data from the leader to ensure replication, up to the specified replication factor.

 If the leader fails, one of the followers needs to take over as the leader’s role.
+The leader election process involves zookeeper and assess which follower was the most in-synch with the leader.

 Leader is the end point for read and write operations on the partition.
-(Exception is new feature to read from local follower)
+(Exception is the new feature to read from local follower).

 To get the list of In-synch Replication for a given topic the following tool can be used: